konstructio/colony-docs/docs/install/proxmox/proxmox-setup.md

 ### Debian image

 These steps use a `debian cloudinit image for laptop VM`.
+The commands below should be issued in the Proxmox host machine.
+You can SSH into the host or use the shell in the Proxmox UI.
+To access the shell select `Datacenter` > your node (choose one if you have multiple > `shell`.

 - You will need to install `libguestfs-tools` to interact with cloud-init image.